vicety/ID2207-Project/readme.txt

 For backend

+(note that the compiled binary file (for Windows and Linux) is already included in the root path)

 1. Install Golang (version greater than 1.14 should be ok)

 2. Compile in either Linux (recommended) or Windows with following command